Cyber Security Coordination Center

 “Prepare all students — including Native Hawaiian, local, and regional students — for employment in the information technology and information security career fields upon graduation.”

-“Expand the UHWO Cyber Security Coordination Center as a Center of Academic Excellence in information security and assurance, educating students to be engaged global citizens and leaders in our society.”
+“Expand the BAS-ISA Program as a Center of Academic Excellence (CAE) in Cyber Defense Education to include Cybersecurity of Industrial Control Systems and cyber Investigations specialties.
+Earn the designation as a CAE – cyber Operations, educating students to be engaged global citizens and leaders in national and global cybersecurity.”

 The CSCC currently focuses on five key aspects of information technology and security to support and guide student research efforts.
 Each of these focus areas can be researched in detail from the CSCC tab above: